-A 4-credit internship course for AAS students with a focus on the internship experience and on helping students identify suitable career paths.
-A total of 12 weeks and 168 hours at the worksite, and 12 hours on campus in the classroom.

-Prerequisite(s): Approval from the Career and Internship Center and participation in mandatory preparation process in the semester prior to the class/work experience.
+A 4-credit basic internship course for AAS students with a focus on the internship experience and on helping students identify suitable career paths and self exploration.
+A minimum of 12 weeks and 168 hours at the worksite, and 12 hours on campus in the classroom.
+Approval from Career and Internship Services and participation in mandatory preparation process in the semester prior to the class/work experience.